marihachi/carol-js/README.md

 # regtree
-A regular expression builder for JavaScript.
+A small tool for building regular expressions in JavaScript.
 We build a RegExp object by combining functions.

-work in progress.

 ```ts
 const r = seq([